unitycoder/UnityLauncherPro/README.md

 # UnityLauncherPro

-(WIP) New wpf version of the current UnityLauncher
+This is work-in-progress new wpf version of the UnityLauncher.

+Current working version is here: https://github.com/unitycoder/UnityLauncher